-Climate change and issues of sustainability are pressing long-term challenges for society as a whole.
-The UK Government's commitment to net-zero emissions by 2050 will require considerable investment in renewable energy and energy storage, if it is to meet these commitments, as it seeks to cut CO2 output associated with power generation.
+Climate change and issues of sustainability are pressing long-term challenges.
+The UK Government's commitment to net-zero emissions by 2050 will require considerable investment in renewable energy and energy storage, as it seeks to cut CO_2 output associated with power generation.

-JLEN's investments would appear to sit at the heart of the solution to these problems.
+JLEN's investments sit at the heart of the solution to these problems.
 This has been recognised by the London Stock Exchange (LSE), which awarded JLEN its Green Economy Mark (recognising companies that derive more than half of their revenues from products and services that contribute to the green economy).

-JLEN's offering appears to appeal to ESG focused investors and may be an important factor behind the degree to which its shares trade at a premium to NAV (see the premium/(discount) section).
+In our view, JLEN's clear appeal to ESG investors is amongst the key factors behind the degree to which its shares trade at a premium to NAV (see the premium/(discount) section).